ufukty/gonfique/docs/directives.md

   parent: FieldName
 ```

 Add a field `FieldName` to the generated type which will be assigned the pointer of parent, `a.key`.
 This will also change the body of ReadConfig function.
 This will be useful when the data defines a hierarchy that a traceback from a child to root is needed.

-If the keypath contains wildcards; parents of all matches should be in same type.
+Note: If a `parent` containing wildcard keypath gets multiple matches; different type parents will needed to be declared with different typenames.
+So, combining `parent` with `named` may result with failure.

 ### `export`